e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 Paper recommendations

-1. Use our LaTeX template from the outset, as the revised/final version has to be submitted using it.
+1. Use our LaTeX template from the outset, as the revised/final version has to be prepared using it.
 Try to modify the template as little as possible, e.g. do not change single column layout.

 2. Structure your paper in the following manner: